Configure an M4 Mac for Video Editing

 CPU Cores

 More cores provides more performance.
 But even base-level systems have more than enough performance for media editing.
-Keep in mind that, in general, M4 systems are roughly as fast as M1 systems and 4X, or more, faster than any Intel system.
+Keep in mind that, in general, M4 systems are roughly as fast as M2 systems and 10X, or more, faster than any Intel system.

-Regarding efficiency vs. performance cores, no software maxes out all the cores all the time.
-So, there’s no reason to spend extra for all the cores.
+UPDATE: Regarding efficiency vs. performance cores, no software maxes out all the cores all the time.
+So, there’s no reason to spend extra for more CPU cores.
 I generally recommend something in the middle.
-In fact, FCP rarely uses the performance cores during render or export.
+In fact, both FCP and Resolve use efficiency cores more than performance cores for playback and rendering.

 GPU Cores

-Increasingly, our NLEs are using the GPUs more effectively.
-More GPUs will help complex projects with extensive rendering, but won’t affect simpler edits using cuts, dissolves and limited color grading.
+Increasingly, our NLEs are using GPUs more effectively.
+More GPUs will help both simple and complex projects with rendering and export.

 RAM

 In the past, 16 GB of RAM was the minimum for video editing.
 The 8 GB that Apple shipped was OK for office applications, but far too limiting for editing.
 Today, with the new unified memory of M-series chips, I recommend 16 GB for straightforward editing regardless of frame size.
-I recommend more RAM for multicam editing, Premiere is much more RAM hungry than FCP.
+I recommend more RAM for multicam editing or large frame sizes.
+The exception is Premiere which is much more RAM hungry than FCP or Resolve.

 Storage

 Media files are gigantic.
 Regardless of how much internal storage you buy, you’ll need more.
-Rather than spend excessive dollars buying more internal storage, buy enough internal storage to give your system room to work, then supplement it with external storage.
+Rather than spend excessive dollars boosting internal storage, buy enough internal storage to give your system room to work, then supplement it with external storage.

-The minimum storage I recommend for media is 1 TB.
+UPDATE: The minimum internal storage I recommend for media is 1 TB.
 Yes, you can get away with 512 GB but your space will be crunched sooner than you expect.
 At the high-end, I recommend 2 TB.
-For media, buying more internal storage than that is wasting money.
+For media, buying more internal storage than 2 TB is wasting money.

 In my office, I have a Mac Studio with 2 TB internal, an external 8 TB SSD RAID, an external 48 TB HDD RAID, and a 160 TB HDD network server.
 And that’s just for me – you can never have enough storage.